w-obi/TextMe/README.md

 - [Git](https://git-scm.com/install/): It is an open source version control system.
 - [Expo Go](https://docs.expo.dev/get-started/set-up-your-environment/): For debugging with physical a device or emulator.
 Please refer to the link for instructions.

-Please also register in Supabase, because later on you will have to connect them with this project.
+Please also register in Supabase, because later on you will have to connect it with this project.

 ### Get Started